π§ Design Goals and Principles¶

 App Data¶

-We collect app components and parameters by walking over its structure and producing a json representation with everything we deem relevant to track.
+We collect app components and parameters by walking over its structure and producing a JSON representation with everything we deem relevant to track.
 The function jsonify is the root of this process.

-class/system specific¶
+Class/system specific¶

 Classes inheriting BaseModel come with serialization

-to/from json in the form of model_dump and
+to/from JSON in the form of model_dump and

 model_validate.
 We do not use the

-to enumerate components of an object ourselves saving
+use of Pydantic fields to enumerate components of an object ourselves saving

 us from having to filter out irrelevant internals that are not declared as